TheSoftwareHouse/express-boilerplate/README.md

 3. Run `npm i`

-4. Run `npm run docker-build`

-5. Run watch - `npm run watch`

 ##

 ### Dev setup

-This app is fully dockerized, so in order to use it you have to have docker and docker-compose installed.
-What's more you need to have npm in order to run npm scripts.
+This app is fully dockerized, so in order to use it you have to have docker, [docker-sync](https://docker-sync.readthedocs.io/en/latest/index.html) and docker-compose installed.

-1. In order to run the whole app type:
+1. In order to watch files for dev purpose type:

     ```
-    npm run start
+    npm run watch
     ```

-2. In order to watch files for dev purpose type:
+1. In a separate terminal run docker-sync:

     ```
-    npm run watch
+    npm run sync-start
     ```

-3. If you need to close all containers run:
+1. To start the app run:

     ```
-    npm run down
+    npm start
     ```

-4. To get into Docker container's shell:
+1. To stop docker-sync exit with Ctrl+C and then run:

     ```
+    npm run sync-clean
+    ```
+   to clean everything up.

+1. After making changes in package.json (especially when adding new dependencies) it might be necessary to rebuild the image for testing.
+To do that run:

+    ```
-    npm run shell
+    npm run docker-build
     ```
 ##

 ### Code generation